 Localism has been another influence: localities chose to break away from parent counties, to concentrate resources and expertise on their particular needs.
 Local government amalgamations in 1975 and 1989 reversed this process.

 In a poll in 1908 Ōhinemuri voted to go dry – to prohibit the sale of liquor within the district, a ban which lasted until 1926.
-Miners from Waihī would catch the train to the Pioneer hotel at Hikutaiā, just beyond the county boundary, to return, drunk and disorderly, hours later.
+Miners from Waihī would catch the train to the Pioneer hotel at Hikutaiā, just beyond the county boundary, and return, drunk and disorderly, hours later.

 In 1975 Thames-Coromandel district council replaced Thames and Coromandel counties and Thames borough.